TensoriumCore/CurvatureEngine/README.md

 # CurvatureEngine
 ## Overview
 This project is a high-performance computational framework for solving geodesic equations and curvature tensors in General Relativity.
 It includes tools for computing Christoffel symbols, Ricci tensors, Riemann curvature tensors, and the evolution of spacetime using the ADM/BSSN formalism.
-The code supports multiple metrics, including Kerr, Schwarzschild and Minkowski, and provides efficient numerical solvers (not really at the moment, I need to have a fully working solver to start optimizations process).
+The code supports multiple metrics, including Schwarzschild and Minkowski, and provides efficient numerical solvers.

 ## Features
 - **Geodesic Integrator:** Computes null and timelike geodesics in curved spacetimes.